davesmith/Respond/README.md

 3. Optimised so that calling the respond.js script element several times will work happily

 ### Notes
-1. The cross domain part is new to me and therefore untested and I not needed it yet
+1. The cross domain part is new to me and therefore untested
+2. The test folder hasn't been looked at either, the action is in the respond.src.js
-2. A different AJAX code was used to aid testing in development with Firefox/Firebug.
+3. A different AJAX code was used to aid testing in development with Firefox/Firebug.
 I was finding that only the last request of a series was being reported successful
-3. Because all CSS is now being reused, not just max/min width media query blocks as in the original, there might be a slight performance hit.
+4. Because all CSS is now being reused, not just max/min width media query blocks as in the original, there might be a slight performance hit.
 When tested on a reasonably normal and complex page with an average-to-slowish Dell with XP the preformance felt just as good as the original, but measured slower in milliseconds on average.

 ### How does this version work